 And so the important thing to know about that is even if the at fault party does not have insurance or they fled the scene, if you have insurance, you typically have what is called uninsured or underinsured motorist.
 And this is insurance coverage that is designed to protect you from other people who do not have insurance, so that your claims can still have a way of seeking recovery.
 And so that’s something that I generally advise clients.
 A lot of times people will come in and saying, “Well, the person that hit me did not have any motor vehicle insurance.”
 And so, I’ll say, “Well, do you have motor vehicle insurance?”

 And you know, the client will say, yes I do.
 And I’ll say, “Well, let’s confirm that you have uninsured motorists, which is generally in Tennessee as a package deal if you’ve got third party insurance, then you also have your uninsured motorist.”
 And so you would use that, basically, that uninsured motorist policy steps into the shoes of the at fault driver.
 And that’s how you can recover, in a situation where you’re either hit by someone that doesn’t have insurance or the person leaves the scene, or they don’t have enough insurance coverage.
+Contact us if you have been in an accident and need help.

 *This is a transcript of the Facebook Live video from 6-21-18 Click here to watch the video.